jbosstm/narayana/ArjunaJTS/orbportability/Readme.txt

 ->	Configuration script options

 		-d
-	Use the default answers for aquestions.
+	Use the default answers for questions.
 Using this will override environment variables (-e option).

 		-e